Virtualizing your database instances is one of the pleasures of running virtual machines (VMs). Here are a few

 The only problem is, when you copy the files from server to server, the new server will read the new (database) files as 'corrupt' until they are 'repaired' (assuming the mysql server versions are compatible).

 Thankfully, there is an all-powerful program that every MySQL wannabe should have in their technical repertoire: mysqlcheck.
-When migrating database servers, recovering from a mysql server crash, repairing corrupt databases/tables, or other unexpected database/table catastrophes occur, the 'mysqlcheck'
+When migrating database servers, recovering from a mysql server crash, repairing corrupt databases/tables, or other unexpected database/table catastrophes occur, the 'mysqlcheck' program comes to the rescue.

 Here's a fairly standard workflow: